jbakic/Shielded/Shielded/ProxyGen/README.txt

 overriden.
 The override will execute the received action as a commute.
 The action may not access (not even indirectly) any other shielded field.

+If the class has a protected method OnChanged(string), that will get called by the proxy after every property change, with the property name as argument.

 ====

 Shielded.ProxyGen is based on the work of Felice Pollano, titled "Automatic